brownplt/B2T2/Media/Empirical/Errors.md

 ### midFinal

-The missing field is identified at compile time.
+The non-existent field is identified at compile time.

 ```
 >>> gradebook.mid